Rachel Tomajczyk

-Rachel (Johnson) Tomajczyk (born April 30, 1993) is an American distance running athlete.
+Rachel Tomajczyk (née Johnson; born April 30, 1993) is an American distance running athlete.

 High school

 Rachel ran for the Plano Senior High School cross country and track team in Plano, Texas.
 She trained with the Dallas Metroplex Striders club team.
 Rachel won the 2010 Nike Cross Nationals Cross Country meet.
 She is a two-time Foot Locker Cross Country Championships finalist, finishing as runner-up in 2010 and 11th overall in 2009.
 Rachel claimed the University Interscholastic League Texas Class 5A state championships individual state cross country title in 2010 after earning a runner-up finish in 2009.
 Rachel was named 2010 Gatorade Player of the Year awards Texas Cross Country Runner.
 Rachel earned Texas 5A track state titles in 1600 meters and 3200 meters.
 She finished second at the Texas state meet in 1600 meters in 2009.
 Rachel had high school personal bests of 4:53.75 at 1600 meters and 17:10 at 5000 meters.